cole-easton/take-home-assessment/documentation.md

 ...
 ```

-The array `connections` and connection `conn` are neither exported nor used further.
+The array `connections` and the connection `conn` are neither exported nor used further.
 Moreover, each time this module is imported, the connections `sqlite` and `conn` are created, leading to a potentially large accumulation of open connections.

 #### Fix Implemented
 I use the `globalThis` object to use the same connection between instances and delete `connections` and `conn`: